twisted-nematic57/twisted-nematic57/README.md

 - ⚡ Fun (actually pretty sad) fact: I don't get any allowance 😔
 - 🎵 Favorite artist: [helloworld](https://open.spotify.com/artist/01qG5pbsKe96w87ZMjphP4) (I was not paid to put this here)

 I know a *bit* of Bash and C++.
+I also know what I think is a lot about mid-high level computer architecture, but there is still a lot for me to learn.
 I used to know Batchfile, but then I moved on from Windows, and honestly you should too.

 ![Akshat's GitHub stats](https://github-readme-stats.vercel.app/api?username=HackerDaGreat57&show_icons=true&theme=chartreuse-dark)
 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=HackerDaGreat57&theme=dark&date_format=M%20j%5B%2C%20Y%5D&border=080909)](https://git.io/streak-stats)